Mappa Freisa d'Asti DOC

 The production of Freisa is a careful and painstaking process that requires specific skills and a deep knowledge of the land.

-Winemaking techniques vary from winery to winery, but the goal is always the same: to obtain a wine that best expresses the unique characteristics of this native Piedmontese grape variety.
+Winemaking techniques vary from cellar to cellar, but the goal is always the same: to obtain a wine that best expresses the unique characteristics of this indigenous Piedmontese grape variety.

-Harvesting usually takes place in the second half of September.
-Choosing the ideal time is crucial to ensure the right ripeness of the grapes and to obtain a balanced wine.
+The harvest usually takes place in the second half of September.
+Choosing the ideal moment is fundamental to ensuring the correct ripening of the grapes and obtaining a balanced wine.

-In the winery, after destemming and crushing, the must is between transferred to steel vats for alcoholic fermentation.
+In the cellar, after destemming and crushing, the must is transferred to steel vats for alcoholic fermentation.

-At this stage, important is the maceration of the skins, which give the wine its typical raspberry note and ensure a more complex structure.
+In this phase, the maceration of the skins is important, as they give the wine its typical raspberry note and ensure a more complex structure.

-Young versions of Freisa d’Asti are bottled starting in the spring of the year following the harvest.
+Young versions of Freisa d’Asti are bottled starting from the spring of the year following the harvest.

-The Superiore version, on the other hand, must age for at least one year, including a minimum of six months in wooden barrels.
+The Superiore version, on the other hand, must age for at least one year, of which a minimum of 6 months must be in wooden barrels.

 Time in wood